urish/tt07-spell/docs/info.md

 This design is an hardware implementation of SPELL with the following features:

-- 32 bytes of program memory (volatile, simulates EEPROM)
+- 256 bytes of program memory (volatile, simulates EEPROM)
 - 32 bytes of stack memory
-- 8 bytes of internal RAM
+- 32 bytes of data memory

+Initially, all the program memory is filled with `0xFF`, and the stack and data memory are filled with `0x00`.
+The program counter is set to `0x00`, and the stack pointer is set to `0x00`.

 To load a program or inspect the internal state, the design provides access to the following registers via a simple serial interface: